1. Introduction

 Plaid offers a simple system for real-time communication on a per-project basis.
 This is intended to support two purposes:

-• Ad hoc client-to-client features which you will implement on top of this communication channel, such as chat between individual annotators or interaction with non-human clients such as AI models.
+• Ad hoc client-to-client features which you will implement on top of this communication channel, such as chat between individual annotators.

 • Audit log listening, allowing clients to receive immediate notice whenever a change has been made to any document in the project.
 (Note that these are sent automatically by Plaid.)